OPENDAP/hyrax-docker/README.md

 ### olfs

-This image, based on UNIDATA's security hardened Tomcat, contains just the OLFS web application.
+This image, based on the UNIDATA security hardened Tomcat, contains just the OLFS web application.

 > NOTE: _This image does not run Tomcat in its 'security' mode_